 - Treat with courtesy your parents’ friends

-Islam does not distinguish between male and female about the Education requirements.
-The good education means the physical, mental and moral preparation of the child so he can become a good individual in a good society.
+Islam does not distinguish between males and females about the Education requirements.
+Good education means the physical, mental and moral preparation of the child so he can become a good individual in a good society.
 Allah says:

 وَاخْفِضْ لَهُمَا جَنَاحَ الذُّلِّ مِنَ الرَّحْمَةِ وَقُل رَّبِّ ارْحَمْهُمَا كَمَا رَبَّيَانِي صَغِيرًا